vsce-toolroom/vscode-textmate-languageservice/README.md

 > 🎉 **This package has been adopted by the `vsce-toolroom` GitHub collective.**

-> *This package is in maintenance mode & the technology is superseded by `vscode-anycode`, a quicker language service which leverages the [`tree-sitter` symbolic-expression parser technology][tree-sitter-parser-guide].*
+> *This package is in maintenance mode & the Textmate technology is superseded by `vscode-anycode`, a quicker language service which leverages the [`tree-sitter` symbolic-expression parser technology][tree-sitter-parser-guide].*

-Generate language service providers driven entirely by your Textmate grammar and one configuration file.
+Language service providers & APIs driven entirely by your Textmate grammar and one configuration file.

 <p align="center"><img src="https://github.com/vsce-toolroom/vscode-textmate-languageservice/raw/v2.0.0/assets/demo-outline.png" height="320"/></p>